yanlingzhuang/yanlingzhuang.github.io/_pages/markdown.md

 ## Honors and Awards

+* Studying aboard scholarship (24 months), China Scholarship Council, 2019.05
-* National Scholarship, The Ministry of Education of China, 2016
+* National Scholarship, The Ministry of Education of China, 2016.10
-* Outstanding College Student, Dalian University of Technology, 2014
+* Outstanding College Student, Dalian University of Technology, 2014.06

 ## More About Me